 In roughly 1225 CE, this site was home to a group of Tewa-speaking people, ancestors of Pueblo groups now living along the Rio Grande.
 They built with blocks of tuff, the welded volcanic ash common in this area.
 Some rooms were for cooking and sleeping, while others were for storage.
 The standing block structure nearby was the Ranch School fire cache.
 Built of stones scavenged from the ancient dwelling, it housed fire-fighting equipment.

 10.)
 BATHTUB ROW

 These homes were originally built for the Ranch School as faculty housing and for special classes such as arts and crafts.
 Plush by comparison with typical Army housing, and having the only bathtubs in town, they quickly acquired the name “Bathtub Row.”
 Manhattan Project director J. Robert Oppenheimer’s former home still stands at the corner of Bathtub Row and Peach Street.
 The homes are private property and are closed to the public.
-By 2015, the house to the south of the Oppenheimer house, known as the Hans Bethe House, will display Cold War exhibits.
+The house to the south of the Oppenheimer house, known as the Hans Bethe House, is the Cold War exhibit.